ORABLACK-DEVELOPERS/website/README.md

      🔘 Go to the issues Tab tap on "New Issue".
 Enter your issue titl, tell about the issue in the description also include what do we want to do amd click submit issue

-  Make sure that the issu you found is not reported by other people
+  Make sure that the issue you found is not reported by other people

   The second thing that you can do is writing your opinions or suggestions in The Discussions Tab